processing/processing-docs/content/examples/README.md

-The examples without a credit line in these examples were written by Casey Reas or Ben Fry and they are in the public domain.
-The copyright for credited files remains with the author.
+The examples without a credit line were written by Casey Reas or Ben Fry and they are in the public domain, but we appreciate a link back to the original or an acknowledgement.
+The copyright for credited files remains with the original author.